ALCOHOL REHAB CENTER

 Lionel Estrada, LISAC

-Alcohol use problems are a major public health issue in the United States.
+Alcohol use problems are a significant public health issue in the United States.
 According to the CDC, approximately 88,000 people die yearly from alcohol-related causes.
-Regarding economic costs, alcohol-related issues are estimated to cost the US more than $250 billion annually.
-Alcohol use is associated with several negative outcomes, including increased risk of injury, violence, and depression.
+Regarding economic costs, alcohol-related problems are estimated to cost the US more than $250 billion annually.
+Alcohol use is associated with several adverse outcomes, including increased risk of injury, violence, and depression.

 Frequently Asked Questions

-Answering your questions about our alcohol addiction and our alcohol treatment programs.
+Answering your important questions about our alcohol rehab program.

 Alcoholism or alcohol addiction refers to patterns of drinking alcohol that lead to significant mental or physical health problems.